 This article lists 10 games to play in the hot tub.

-Hot tub party games for couples, families and friends
+Hot tub games for couples, families and friends

 Family schedules sometimes clash when life gets busy, but a home spa can regularly reunite everyone.
-The best hot tub games can bring people together, keep them interested, and be modified to suit all ages.
+The best hot tub games can unite people, keep them interested, and be modified to suit all ages.

 If you want to host a game night, here are several games for all ages to play in a hot tub.

 This is a fun and easy game that players of all ages and groups of any size may enjoy.
 You only need 2 plastic cups, regardless of how many players you have.